Rutherford County, Tennessee

 Rutherford County is a county located in the U.S. state of Tennessee.
 It is located in Middle Tennessee.
-As of a 2023 estimate, the population was 367,101, making it the fifth-most populous county in Tennessee.
+As of a 2025 estimate, the population was 386,352, making it the fifth-most populous county in Tennessee.
 A study conducted by the University of Tennessee projects Rutherford County to become the third largest county in Tennessee by population by 2050.
 Its county seat is Murfreesboro, which is also the geographic center of Tennessee.
-As of 2010, it is the center of population of Tennessee.
+As of 2010, it was the center of population of Tennessee.
 Rutherford County is included in the Nashville-Davidson-Murfreesboro-Franklin, TN Metropolitan Statistical Area.

 History

 Early history

 Rutherford County was formed in 1803 from parts of Davidson, Williamson and Wilson counties, and named in honor of Griffith Rutherford (1721–1805).
 Rutherford was a North Carolina colonial legislator and an American Revolutionary War general, who settled in Middle Tennessee after the Revolution.
 He was appointed President of the Council of the Southwest Territory (the upper chamber of the territorial legislature) in 1794.